Guylord/Record-Linkage-tool-APHRC-DSE-Inspire-Hackathon-2024-/README.md

 - Click the 'Perform Record Linkage' button to trigger the record linkage process.
 - Explore the results, i.e., potential matched records, displayed in the main section of the web app.

+# Future Improvements

+- Enhance the user interface with additional features and visualizations.
+- Optimize the record linkage algorithm for larger datasets.
+- Include options for customizing matching thresholds.

 ## Dependencies

 The code relies on the following Python libraries: